 Two models for segmentation were developed: core box segmentation (2 classes) and rock type segmentation (3 classes).
 The first model is universal for any data.
-A special augmentation technique (3.4.) was introduced to increase the model's generalisationmodel's generalization ability.
+A special augmentation technique (3.4.) was introduced to increase the model's generalisation ability.
 The second model was only tested on validation data and probably should be further developed in case of production needs.

-The developed models were united in a system that helped geologists describe the core much faster-than with a conventional approach.
-Three system architectures were compared, and the microservice web application was chosen as the best scalable option.

-The system unites the segmentation model helps to detectfor detecting the core on a core box image, and the classification model elassifiesfor typing the images according to the chosen model.
-As users may easily use the system - it was possible to test it in real-life confitions on a significant amount of data by an expert.
+The developed models were united in a system that helped geologists describe the core much faster.
+The segmentation model helps to detect the core on a core box image, and the classification model classifies the images according to the chosen model.

-The developed algorithms are implemented inside a system as the software allows speedingallowed us to speed up the description process by a factor of 7.
+The developed algorithms are implemented inside a system as the software allows speeding up the description by a factor of 7.